Dirox00/PyTester/README.md

 **IMPORTANT!!**

-  For this to work, in the solutions code the one only thing that shall be respected is not getting any argument inside the `input()` functions, otherwise our program wont work.
+  For this to work, in the solutions programs the only thing that shall be respected is not getting any argument inside the `input()` functions, otherwise the program wont work.

 ****